November 4, 2021

 Did your city vote for mayor this week?

-Twenty-eight of America’s 100 largest cities voted for mayor on Tuesday, plus scores of smaller cities across the country.
+Twenty-eight of America’s 100 largest cities voted for mayor on Tuesday, in addition to scores of smaller cities across the country.
 Most of these elections were overshadowed by high profile governor’s races in Virginia and New Jersey and results from some big cities, but it’s worth thinking about what this week’s municipal elections can teach us about how we can work to strengthen our democracy.

 Mayors — and other other local leaders elected this week including city council and school board members — make decisions that touch our lives every single day.
 They command local police departments, set policy for public schools, and make decisions that influence where and how we live, work, learn, play, and get around.